From Glasgow to Loch Ness: 4 Best Ways to Get There

 1. From Glasgow to Loch Ness by Tour

-A journey of some 160 miles, it can take up to four hours to complete (one way) by road, as the same photogenic mountains that brought you here in the first place tend to make travel a little trickier.
+A journey of some 160 miles, it can take up to four hours to complete (one way) by road, as the same photogenic mountains of Scotland's Highland region that brought you here in the first place tend to make travel a little trickier.

 The real highlight, though, is Loch Ness.
 You'll arrive at the west end of the loch in Fort Augustus, where you'll have time to stroll along the waterfront, get in some souvenir shopping, and even join an hour-long cruise along the loch.
 Afterwards, your driver/guide will take you through spectacular Cairngorms National Park with a final stop in picturesque Pitlochry.